radius-project/radius/docs/contributing/contributing-code/contributing-code-writing/README.md

 We run [golint-ci](https://github.com/golangci/golangci-lint) as part of the pull-request process for static analysis.
 We don't have many customizations and mostly rely on the defaults.

+### CodeQL security analysis

+We run [CodeQL](https://codeql.github.com/) as part of the pull-request process for security analysis.
+If the CodeQL analysis finds a security issue it will be reported as part of the PR checks.
+CodeQL is not currently required to pass for a PR to be merged, as it may be triggered by other alerts within the repo.

 ## Appendix: style guidance we don't follow

 We mostly ignore the Google style guide's [guidance for testing](https://google.github.io/styleguide/go/decisions#assertion-libraries).
 In particular, we really like [assertion libraries](https://github.com/stretchr/testify) and use them in our tests.